-Defense Lawyer for Arrest Warrants in Florida
+Defense Lawyers For Arrest Warrants In Florida

-Call (954)845-0505 for your free case evaluation now.
-Our phones are open 24-hours a day, 365-days a year.
+Call (888)626-1108 for your free case evaluation now.
+Our phones are open 24 hours a day, 365 days a year.

 The team at Weinstein Legal can provide you with advice on how to proceed, whether to turn yourself in, and what documents to gather before contacting the courts.
 Your chances are always better when you have a Florida criminal defense attorney fighting on your behalf to protect your rights and keep you out of jail.

-Finding Arrest Warrants in Palm Beach County, Florida
+Finding Arrest Warrants In Palm Beach County, Florida

-To search for active or outstanding warrants in Palm Beach County, visit the My Palm Beach Clerk Court Records online portal.
+To find active or outstanding warrants in Palm Beach County, visit the My Palm Beach Clerk Court Records online portal.
 Click “Search Court Records” and then select the option to “Continue As a Guest”.
 Here you will find information pertaining to court dates, criminal charges, sentencing, official documents, and more.

 If applicable, warrants in Palm Beach County will also appear in the appropriate state and federal databases.
 Additionally, as criminal warrants are public information you should be able to find out if there is one in your name by calling the courthouse, or by appearing at the courthouse and requesting a copy of your records.
 Always consult an arrest warrant lawyer before appearing at the courthouse as law enforcement may take you directly into custody.

-Finding Arrest Warrants in Broward County, Florida
+Finding Arrest Warrants In Broward County, Florida

 Finding an arrest warrant in Broward County, Florida is also a simple and straightforward process.
 Use the online portal available at the Broward County Clerk of Courts website.
-Like Palm Beach County, you can also find out if there’s an active warrant in your name by calling the courthouse or by appearing in person, however it is always best to speak with an arrest warrant lawyer before doing so.
+Like Palm Beach County, you can also find out if there’s an active warrant in your name by calling the courthouse or by appearing in person, however it is always best to speak with a lawyer before doing so.

 How Do I Know What County My Warrant Is In?

-We often hear questions regarding what county an active warrant will appear in, and sometimes individuals have difficulty seeing if there are any outstanding warrants in their name because they don’t know where to search.
+We often hear questions regarding what county an active warrant will appear in, and sometimes individuals have difficulty seeing if there are any warrants in their name because they don’t know where to search.

 An active or outstanding warrant will always appear under the jurisdiction in which the offense took place.
-If you have a warrant for a missed court date, for example, the warrant will appear in the county of that initial court date, even if that is not the county in which you live.
+If you have a bench warrant for a missed court date, for example, the warrant will appear in the county of that initial court date, even if that is not the county in which you live.

-Different Types of Active Warrants
+Different Types Of Active Warrants

 There are several different type of active warrants, but they all must be issued by a judge.
 A “warrant” by definition is an “authorization or sanction” granted by a judge to local law enforcement or governing bodies.
 It permits, directs, or allows members of law enforcement to take specific action – usually to take you into police custody under arrest.